btkostner/jumar/docs/deployment.md

   <p>You might encounter permission errors running the above command.
 If you do, you will need to add <code>--privileged</code>.</p>
 </blockquote>

 Then export the Fly.io app name you will use.
-By default, this is just `cockroach`.
+By default, this is `cockroach`.

 ```bash
 export FLY_APP="cockroach"